NapthaAI/docs/docs/GettingStarted/Architecture.md

 # Architecture

-Our stack is made of three parts:
+Our stack is made of three things:

 * Naptha SDK
 * Naptha Nodes